jopemachine-arvis/arvis/documents/scriptfilter-json-format-description.md

 This is useful you don't want to execute the rendering script because it has some heavy async operations.

+Note that:

-* html, image, pdf : file path (or url) to display
+* html, image, pdf, text : file path (or url) to display

-* markdown, text: text string
+* markdown

 ## quicklookurl